Police investigate shooting in Asan

 Southern Precinct Command officers responded to the incident around 11:30 a.m.

-A male individual told police he was parked along the Fish Eye Marine Park in Asan.
+A man told police he was parked along the Fish Eye Marine Park in Asan.

-He immediately saw the damage to his car window and drove to Toves Piti Market for safety, said GPD spokesperson Sgt.
-Paul Tapao.
+He saw the damage to his vehicle's back window and immediately drove to Toves Piti Market for safety, said Sgt.
+Paul Tapao, spokesman for the Guam Police Department.

 Officers discovered the remnants of a pellet projectile lodged in the window.